 Anticipation for a predator hunt often runs high.
 That same eagerness is magnified when you have a new piece of hunting gear to try out.
 On this particular January night, I was using the second-generation CoyoteLight.
 After perusing the instructions and attaching the light to my riflescope, I was ready to take on the night.

 A short 15-minute ride placed me at the first stand of the night.
 I set up on a knoll in the middle of a snow-covered field and placed my FOXPRO Fury call 40 yards in front of me in the 10 o’clock position.
 Baybee cottontail had only played for a few seconds when I detected the glowing eyes from a pair of coyotes.

 I estimated the distance to be approximately 250 yards, which was within range of my Remington 700 chambered in .223.
 Under the beam of the CoyoteLight, I settled the reticle on the lead coyote’s chest and took the shot.
 To my delight, the coyote dropped on the spot.
-My first thought was I would not have been able to take such a long shot as easily with the shooting lights I had been previously been using.
+I don’t believe I’d have been able to take such a long shot as easily with the shooting lights I previously used.
 The CoyoteLight’s brightness allowed me to take an extended shot with so much ease it was almost like shooting in daylight.

-The CoyoteLight can be used as a hand-held scanning light or as a monopod-mounted scanning light.
-An ergonomic handle is available for hunters who wish to scan while holding the light in their hand.
+The CoyoteLight can be used as a hand-held scanning light or monopod-mounted scanning light.
+An ergonomic handle is available to hold and scan the light.
 I use the light as a scope-mounted shooting light.
-The light is mounted to a scope ring, which is included, and attaches to a Picatinny rail found on the light housing.
+It’s mounted to an included scope ring and attaches to a Picatinny rail on the light housing.

 Thinking the predator might move across the field in an attempt to catch my scent, I rotated the light housing to produce a wider beam of light.
 Sure enough, the predator had swung downwind.
 I rotated the housing so the light beam was narrow and focused solely on what I could now identify as a coyote.
 I did not let the coyote progress any further and took the 100-yard shot at the broadside coyote.

 The beam is also adjustable in terms of light intensity.
-A rheostat knob is conveniently located at the back of the light so hunters can easily turn and adjust the beam — even while wearing gloves.
+A rheostat knob is conveniently located at the back of the light to easily turn and adjust the beam — even while wearing gloves.
 This is an attractive feature for hunters who wish to follow the eyes of a predator as it approaches the setup while under the glow of a less intense light beam and then increase the intensity to fully illuminate the predator prior to taking the shot.